 In the winter, it does well in 50° to 60° degrees Fahrenheit weather.
 During the summer, it prefers temperatures above 70° degrees Fahrenheit.

 Throughout the year, the Spanish bayonet needs lots of sunlight and does best in full sun.

 During the active growth period, water the plant once per week.
 If temperatures get too hot, it may need more frequent watering.

 During spring and summer apply a liquid water-soluble plant food every third watering.

 Soil and Transplanting

-The yucca needs a porous well drained soil.
-Use a cactus soil or combine regular potting soil with pumice.
+The yucca needs porous well-drained soil.
+Use cactus soil or combine regular potting soil with pumice.

 Repot with fresh soil every few years or when plants outgrow the current home.